stemar/vagrant-ubuntu-22-04/README.md

     - Multiple Vagrant boxes can be run concurrently from separate terminal tabs.
     - Avoid port collision by editing `:forwarded_ports` values in `settings.yaml`.
 - Copied SSH keys to use the same in and out of VM.
-- Copied Git and Subversion configurations to use the same in and out of VM.
+- Copied Git configurations to use the same in and out of VM.
 - Synchronized projects/code directories.
 - Apache serves any local website at `http://domain.com.localhost:8000` with [VirtualDocumentRoot](https://httpd.apache.org/docs/2.4/mod/mod_vhost_alias.html).
 - Add more VirtualHost blocks from the host machine and re-provision the Vagrant box.